mattquarisa/Learn_in_45_SecureX/README.md

 ## Getting Started

 If you haven't already, clone this repository onto your local machine.
-You can do this by selecting "Download ZIP", or through your bash shell if you have git installed locally.
+You can do this by selecting *Download ZIP*, or through your bash shell if you have git installed locally.

 ![S1](/images/Git-Clone.png)

 First, let's navigate to the dCloud instance of SecureX we will use for orchestration.
 Navigate to [dCloud](https://dcloud.cisco.com/) and search SecureX Orchestration in the catalog.
-Select and launch the "Cisco SecureX Orchestration v1 - Instant Demo".
+Select and launch the *Cisco SecureX Orchestration v1 - Instant Demo*.

 ![S2](/images/dCloud-SecureX.png)